dustinstacy/nexus-dawn/CONTRIBUTING.md

 6.  **Prepare Your Changes for CI:**

-    - Before committing your work, it's crucial to run the `prepare` script.
+    - Before committing your work, it's crucial to run the `vaildate` script.
 This script is designed to execute various tasks that ensure your code adheres to the project's standards and is ready for continuous integration (CI).
 These tasks include:

         - Running linters to check for code style issues.
         - Formatting the code according to project conventions.
         - Generating any necessary build artifacts.

-        Execute the `prepare` script using npm:
+        Execute the `validate` script using npm:

         ```bash
-        npm run prepare
+        npm run validate
         ```

     > **Pay close attention to the output of this script.** If it reports any warnings or errors related to linting or formatting, you should address them before committing.
 A successful `prepare` script significantly increases the chances of your pull request being accepted smoothly.